Escalar en Ibiza

 -Penyal de s'Àguila, San Miguel.
 The most popular marine cliff in Ibiza.
 From this point you can enjoy an amazing sunset.
 The penyal de s'Àguila has about thirty routes along the Mediterranean (eye with humidity).

 If you leave from San Miguel you must go to the urbanization Illa Blanca and cross it.
 Take the first semi-slip road that goes down to the right.
 Park and continue walking about 15 minutes.

 -Buda, San José.
-In these walls, about 160 meters south of Ibiza, is where they say that the climb began in Ibiza.
-The painting of a Buddha on one of the walls has given this school its name.
-Here you can carry out different types of climbing, in addition, it is the one that has the most routes and degrees.
+In these walls, about 160 meters south of Ibiza, is where they say climbing in Ibiza began.
+The painting of a Buddha on one of the walls has given name to this school.
+Here you can carry out different types of climbing, in addition, it is the one with the most tracks and grades.